 The conditions layer helps identify which conditions are met at each candle.
 Notice how conditions are highlighted as the mouse pointer moves through different candles.

 It also allows to track the value of each formula, for instance, those used to dynamically manage take profit in phases.
+Notice the eye icon poping up above the phase node, indicating the particular phase is currently active, that is, being evaluated at the current candle.

 The trades layer marks trades with a triangle whose hypotenuse connects the price at the take position event with the exit price.
 When the trade is profitable, the triangle is green; when the exit happens at a loss, the triangle is red.